vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 Hans Bakker

 in the form of a monument at \(the place of\) the funeral pyre made of a mass of bricks.
 4 Finally the royal elephant is set loose and gradually the lamentations subside.
 The metaphor used by Bāṇa, ‘a stab of pain’ \( śokaśalya\)—the primary meaning of śalya  being ‘dart’—suggests that the monument had the form of a needle.
-5 Such a monument seems to be known from the Sanskrit literature, viz. the Viṣṇudharmottarapurāṇa’s chapter on the so-called aiḍ¯uka.
+5 Such a monument seems to be known from the Sanskrit literature, viz. the Viṣṇudharmottarapurāṇa’s chapter on the so-called aiḍūka.

 The aiḍūka of the Viṣṇudharmottarapurāṇa

-Viṣṇudharmottara 3.84.1–15 describes the aiḍ¯ukar¯upa  as followṣ6
+Viṣṇudharmottara 3.84.1–15 describes the aiḍūkarūpa  as followṣ6

 A structure is built of three \(receding\) square platforms \( bhadrapīṭha\), with steps on four sides.
 On the third platform a liṅgarūpa  is erected, but one not